MTDonovan/Evalit/README.md

 ![Alt text](screenshots/IGNExample.png)

-Also be aware that, because all lines are evaluated in JavaScript as template literals, you can insert literal JavaScript into a line like so:
+Also be aware that, because all lines are evaluated in JavaScript are template literals, you can insert JavaScript snippets into lines like so:

 ``` js
 ${ Math.floor([50.15, 0.899].reduce((x, y) => x + y)) } // This line will resolve to "51"